synestematic/bestia/README.md

 ### misc.py
 * copy_to_clipboard
-* file_type

 ***
 ## dependencies
 Installing bestia will install the following pip packages on your system:

 * pyperclip

-The following binaries are also required by some functions:

-* file